LisZLisowni2/Personal-Blog/README.md

 2. You can run the app using ```npm run dev```
 ### b) Backend (folder /backend)
 1. Run ```npm install```
-2. Create a cluster at mongodb website
+2. Create a cluster on mongodb website
 3. Create .env file and insert that variables:
 ```bash
 PORT=<your_port (3000)>